Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: The Closed-Time-Path formalism

 We can see that, for a given field, there are four possible CTP correlators: the time-ordered $G^{++}$ (or $G^T$) type, the anti-time-ordered $G^{--}$ (or $G^{\bar{T}}$) type, and the two so-called Wightman propagators with $G^{+-}$ (or $G^{<}$) and $G^{-+}$ (or $G^{>}$).
 These two-point functions are not independent since they can be combined into retarded and advanced propagators as

 We also single out the Hermitian and anti-Hermitian parts of the retarded propagators as follows:

-$G^{\mc{A}}$ is of particular significance as it corresponds to the spectral density of states, a central object which encodes all the information regarding the spectrum of propagating single and multi-particle states.
+$G^{\mc{A}}$ is of particular significance as it corresponds to the spectral density of states, a central object that encodes all the information regarding the spectrum of propagating single and multi-particle states.

 As a last remark, we notice that, in thermal equilibrium with temperature $T\equiv 1/\beta$, the degeneracy between propagators further reduces to one single independent combination.
-This follows from the fact that, in thermal equilibrium, $\langle \dots\rangle = {\rm Tr}( e^{-\beta \hat H}\dots)$, and the ciclicity properties of the trace imply
+This follows from the fact that, in thermal equilibrium, $\langle \dots\rangle = {\rm Tr}( e^{-\beta \hat H}\dots)$, and the cyclicity properties of the trace imply

 where $\pm$ refers to bosons/fermions.
 These are the so-called Kubo-Martin-Schwinger (KMS) relations and they will turn out to be extremely useful when written in momentum space.